CelineWW/MecardoLibre_Financial_Analysis/README.md

-# MecardoLibre_Financial_Analysis
+# MercadoLibre_Financial_Analysis

 ## Overview
  With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.
-As a growth analyst at [MercadoLibre](http://investor.mercadolibre.com/investor-relations). one is tasked with analyzing the company's financial and user data in clever ways to make the company grow.
-So, this analysis is target to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.
+As an analyst at [MercadoLibre](http://investor.mercadolibre.com/investor-relations). one is tasked with analyzing the company's financial and user data to make the company grow.
+So, this analysis is target to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock and financial budget.

- To do so, the task is seperated into the following steps:
+ To do so, the analyses are including the followings:
-* 1: Find unusual patterns in hourly Google search traffic
+* 1: Find unusual patterns in hourly Google search traffic - Data Science Team

-* 2: Mine the search traffic data for seasonality
+* 2: Mine the search traffic data for seasonality - Marketing Team

-* 3: Relate the search traffic to stock price patterns
+* 3: Relate the search traffic to stock price patterns - Finance Team

-* 4: Create a time series model with Prophet
+* 4: Create a time series model with Prophet - Data Science Team

-* 5: Forecast revenue by using time series models
+* 5: Forecast revenue by using time series models - Finance Team

 ## Results: